KirillFrolov/obsidian/English/Many men and women are making the decision to have children later in life..md

 Other reason is economic factors.
 The rising coast of living, housing and childcare often prompt couples to delay parenting until they feel financial secure.

+While the trend of having children later in life offers advantages such as financial stability and personal growth, it also brings challenges like health risks and societal implications.
+Balancing personal aspirations with societal needs is crucial to ensure sustainable development and family well-being.